ramdevm22/invertor-design-and-analysis-using-sky130pdk/README.md

 ---
 This project has only one motive; that is to experiment with working of an inverter and understanding all the parameters involved with it.
 The design will utilise the models that are present under the __skywater 130nm pdk__ and various open source tools such as, __Xschem__, __NGSPICE__, __MAGIC__, __Netgen__, etc.

 The whole process starts with analysis of _NMOS_ and _PMOS_ devices, specifically the 1.8v standard models available inside the pdk to determine a common working W/L ratio and also the gm, ron and similar values.
-After this we start with the design of a CMOS inverter that includes schematic, measurement of various parameters like delays, noise margin, risetime, falltime, etc. This part would also act as a case study on __SPICE__ where we use it's programming capabilities to better our abilities in measurements of aforementioned parameters.
-Then we will engage in the design a layout for our inverter in __magic layout editor__.
-Here, we will also explore the different layers available to the user and how we utilise them in a design and what it translates to in terms of a mask.
-Lastly, we compare the two netlists, that is the schematic and the layout one, which is popularly referred to as ___LVS___.
-If everything is hunky-dory, this project would then conclude.
+After this we start with the design of a CMOS inverter that includes schematic, measurement of various parameters like delays, noise margin, risetime, falltime, etc. This part would also act as a case study on __SPICE__ where I use it's programming capabilities to better our abilities in measurements of aforementioned parameters.
+Then I engage in the design a layout for our inverter in __magic layout editor__.
+Here, I explore the different layers available to the user and how we utilise them in a design and what it translates to in terms of a mask.
+Lastly, I compare the two netlists, that is the schematic and the layout one, which is popularly referred to as ___LVS___.

-I will try to keep updating it as often as possible, as this first project is a primary resource for me to practice analog design, with the open source toolchain and definitely to keep a documentation that is easily understandable by anyone who later tries to practice it the same way.

-Let's get right into it.

 ![Inverter Design and Analysis](./images/inverter_intro_picture.png)